Village banking: FINCA / South America

-Worldwide FINCA’s 20 affiliates have a mostly-local staff of over 10,000 people, including credit officers and supervisors.
+As of 2020, FINCA International reported that its 20 affiliates worldwide employed over 10,000 people, primarily local staff including credit officers and supervisors.
 Each credit officer attends the weekly meeting of each of her 10-15 village banks to coach its leadership committee and monitor the bank’s activities.
 In addition to motivation and adult education, the credit officer supervises client attendance, monitors bookkeeping accuracy, checks the accuracy of the current week’s loan and savings collections, and checks when the deposit receipt of the previous meeting.
 In turn, each village bank is managed by its elected officers—a president (who leads the bank’s democratic decision-making process), secretary (who takes attendance and keeps minutes) and a treasurer (responsible for accurately handling all cash transactions).
 Finally, each village banker has her own passbook, and her recorded balances of loan payments and savings deposits must always be the same as those recorded in the treasurer’s record for each client.